 America: Imagine A World Without Her ends on a dark note.
 The surveillance state, which I wrote about yesterday in my post on rule by brute force, has allowed the government to gather “dirt” on just about every citizen.
 D’Souza shows how they’re using that to target conservatives.
 The Mueller Investigation and the actions of James Comey are probably just the beginning.
 They’re coming for us all.

 So, in conclusion, America is a great nation and D’Souza points that out excellently in America: Imagine A World Without Her.
-But, the decadence that the far-left triumphs is tearing us down.
+But, the decadence that the far-left triumphs is tearing us down and ruining our nation.
 We need to spend more time on innovating and advancing economically, and less time worrying about taxpayer-funded gender transition surgery.
 In other words, America needs to spend time on what is moral and beneficial, not on meaningless culture wars about a tiny percentage of society.